 Fed up with my life, I left my job as a teacher to be what most people only dream of…an adventurer!
 I now live a nomadic existence travelling from one adventure to the next – going on expeditions, carrying out conservation work and searching for cool new things to experience along the way.

 I’ve managed to make this my full time job through my blog and also setting up a women’s adventure community called Love Her Wild.Wondering exactly how I afford to travel the world and how I make a living as an adventurer?

-When I look at the adventure scene I see privilege, rugged men with big beards and medal winners… this is not me!
+When I look at the adventure scene I see rugged men with big beards, wealth and medal winners… this is not me!
 I couldn’t feel any less like an adventurer if I tried.
 I was born in Basingstoke, a town famed for roundabouts, to a very un-outdoorsy family.
 I struggled in school – too clumsy for sport, too dyslexic for grades and too different for popularity.